pearmini/chart-music-lab/src/contour.md

 # Contour: Timbre

-The sounds come from [Spectrogram](https://musiclab.chromeexperiments.com/Spectrogram/).
+How do you draw contours with sound frequencies?
+Click buttons to explore!
+The sounds come from and are inspired by [Spectrogram](https://musiclab.chromeexperiments.com/Spectrogram/).

 ```js
 const data = await FileAttachment("./data/volcano.json").json();